Mojo 3 Carbon Mountain Bike Frame

 One unfortunate side effect of this kind of trending super-trail geometry is that most slack, low bikes running five inches of rear travel and 27.5+ tires are also ditching the double drivetrain.
 But not the Mojo 3.
 Ibis insists that there's still a place for an extra chainring while navigating this brave new world of ever-overlapping boundaries, and the Mojo 3's removable front derailleur mount means you have options when choosing your build kit.

-The frame itself is what you'd expect from Ibis: a full carbon monocoque affair that incorporates the construction pedigree of the HD3 but at a drastic weight savings, shedding a claimed 0.4lbs compared to the enduro brute.
-The final product is actually the seventh carbon lay-up schedule that Ibis tested —yet another indication that the Mojo 3 was carefully and meticulously developed rather than being rushed to market in order to capitalize on the 27.5+ hype.
+The frame itself is what you'd expect from Ibis: a full carbon monocoque affair that incorporates the construction pedigree of the HD4 but at drastic weight savings, shedding a claimed 0.9lbs compared to the enduro brute.
+The final product is actually the seventh carbon lay-up schedule that Ibis tested, yet another indication that the Mojo 3 was carefully and meticulously developed rather than being rushed to market in order to capitalize on the 27.5+ hype.

-The tapered head tube further increases stiffness up front, which makes for yet better tracking across terrain, and the inclusion of Boost rear spacing let Ibis slam the rear wheel up for the above-mentioned stubby stays—which are approaching XC standards—while still leaving room for tubby tires and a front derailleur.
+The tapered head tube further increases stiffness up front, which makes for yet better tracking across the terrain, and the inclusion of Boost rear spacing let Ibis slam the rear wheel up for the above-mentioned stubby stays which are approaching XC standards, while still leaving room for tubby tires and a front derailleur.
 That clearance also means that the frame is compatible with tires ranging from beefy 2.8in plus-sized down to 2.3in, though we see no reason to go below 2.4in tires given the Mojo 3's super trail pedigree.

-- Responsive DW-Link suspension with 5in of travel
+- Cush and efficient DW-Link suspension with 5in of travel

 - Long, slack geometry tackles bigger lines